NOAA-OWP/ngen/doc/BMI_MODELS.md

     static int Initialize (Bmi *self, const char *file)

+Examples for how to write this registration function can be found in the local CFE BMI implementation, specifically in [extern/cfe/src/bmi_cfe.c](../extern/cfe/src/bmi_cfe.c), or in the official CSDMS *bmi-example-c* repo near the bottom of the [bmi-heat.c](https://github.com/csdms/bmi-example-c/blob/master/heat/bmi_heat.c) file.

 ##### Why?
 This is needed both due to the design of the **C** language variant of BMI, and the limitations of C regarding duplication of function names.
 The latter becomes significant when more than one BMI C library is used at once.
 Even if that is actively the case, NextGen is designed to accomodate that case, so this requirement is in place.